Paisley Abbey

 Paisley Abbey is a parish church of the Church of Scotland on the east bank of the White Cart Water in the centre of the town of Paisley, Renfrewshire, about 7 mi west of Glasgow, in Scotland.
-Its origins date from the 12th century, based on a former Cluniac monastery.
+Replacing a church of the 8th century, the abbey church was founded as a Cluniac priory in 1163, with the present Gothic building dating from the 14th and 19th centuries.
 Following the Reformation in the 16th century, it became a Church of Scotland parish kirk.